mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 the code will not block - the kotlin compiler will break the code down into separate code chunks and run them at different times.
 That creates an illusion of a blocking code, but the code is not really blocking - it's just transformed into a bunch of callbacks by the compiler.

+This kind of code can also be implemented using Java 20+ Virtual Threads/Project Loom - see the [Vaadin Loom example project](https://github.com/mvysny/vaadin-loom) for more details.